“GET OUT!!! GET OUT!!!”

 And look what happened.
 Cranston won three Emmys for playing Walter White over the course of 5 seasons.

-It also isn’t fair to force artists to pigeonhole themselves.
+It just isn’t fair to force artists to pigeonhole themselves.

 Truth be told, I don’t follow Peele that much.
 His brand of comedy was never for me.

 Last I heard, he was doing the Twilight Zone reboot or something.

 And I welcome it.

 Let’s Just “Get” this “Out” There

 The plot revolves around a twenty-something black man in a relationship with a white woman.
 She claims he’s the first black man she had ever dated.
 “Gosh, Chris!
 You’re so black!
 You’re so special!”

 Psychopaths are very good at making people feel special.
 They build up your self-esteem to get your defenses down and exploit you later on.

 So the black guy, Chris, is facing the old, twenty-something dilemma: He has to meet his girlfriend’s family AND IMPRESS THEM.